Top Three Financial Challenges Trucking Companies Face This Summer – and How to Manage Them

-There’s no doubt that 2023 is going to be another challenging year for the trucking industry.
-Many are optimistic that it will be a year of transition from oversupply to a balanced market, but we’re not there yet!
-Meanwhile, current market conditions are wearing down trucking companies’ ability to turn a profit and stay ahead of financial obligations.
+Current market conditions are wearing down trucking companies’ ability to turn a profit and stay ahead of financial obligations.
 Many are on their last legs, trying to hold on till more favorable rates and demand return to the market.
-Carrier bankruptcy is rising and is expected to increase even more during 2023.
+Carrier bankruptcy is rising and is expected to increase even more during the second half of the year.
 To successfully navigate the final phase of a down cycle, trucking companies need to be efficient and disciplined, but above all, maintaining financial stability is paramount!

-Learn the top three financial challenges facing trucking companies in 2023 and how to maintain financial stability through continuing market turmoil.
+Learn the top three financial challenges facing trucking companies this summer and how to maintain financial stability through continuing market turmoil.

-- Insufficient working capital: One of the most common reasons businesses fail include a need for more working capital or funding.
-A lack of working capital jeopardizes a company’s ability to finance its day-to-day operations leading to service issues and failures.
+One of the most common reasons businesses fail include a need for more working capital or funding.
+A lack of working capital makes it hard for a company to pay for day-to-day operations leading to service issues and failures.

 The difference between bank financing and alternative funding solutions will significantly impact the financial stability of trucking companies over the remaining months of 2023.
 Trucking companies with bank financing are well advised to monitor loan covenant compliance carefully, plan and execute turnaround strategies if needed, and prepare to quickly transition to flexible alternative lending solutions in the event of a credit recall.